Thunderlord-1/Task_List/README.md

-# To-Do-List Using HTML, CSS & JavaScript
+# Task_List Using HTML, CSS & JavaScript

 The task list I had created has a beautiful UI, the user can add a to-do by filling the input and hit ENTER, after that he can rather check the task when it's done, or remove it using the delete button.